 Melanotic encapsulation of Plasmodium in some refractory strains of Anopheles results in a block to parasite transmission.
-For this reason, we are interested in the regulation of the melanisation cascade in A. gambiae, especially in the regulation of phenoloxydase activity, where prophenoloxydase is the key enzyme in the melanisation response.
-We have identified in sequence databases two homologues of the Drosophila Serpin 27A, which are predicted to modulate phenoloxydase activity in mosquito.
-The corresponding genes were cloned and characterization of the biological function of these serpins is in progress.
+For this reason, we are interested in the regulation of the melanization cascade in A. gambiae, especially in the regulation of phenoloxidase activity, where phenoloxidase is the key enzyme in the melanization response.
+In Drosophila, the proteolytic cascade leading to phenoloxidase activation might be controled by a serine protease inhibitor, the Serpin-27A, also involved in the regulation of immune responses and in development.
+We have identified in Anopheles sequence databases three homologues of the Drosophila Serpin 27A and are currently studying the differential properties of these serpins.

 Keywords: Mosquito, insect, vector, Drosophila, immune response, parasites, genomics, Anopheles gambiae, Plasmodium